aimeeallen94/align-pilates/README.md

 - Similarly, when the CSS files where ran through [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) all files passed through and no errors or warnings displayed.

 ![CSS Testing](/media/css-testing.png)

+### Python Testing
+- I used Flake8 which was already installed in my workspace to test all of my python files in my project directly from the terminal.

 ### Lighthouse Testing
 - When the website was tested on Chrome DevTools Lighthouse testing I am pleased to say it performed well across all categories.